GuySartorelli/php-blog-sandbox/README.md

 # php-blog-sandbox
 A small project to play around with php and some javascript + css.
 This is a simple website where people can signup and make blog posts.

 Note that this project requires a mysql database.
-A .db file is included in the repo with the appropriate structure and some stuff pre-setup.
+A .sql file is included in the repo with the appropriate structure and some stuff pre-setup.
 The structure of the database is at the bottom of this file.

 TO DO: